Bellevue · Travel guide · Updated 2026

 Bellevue, located just across Lake Washington from Seattle, is a picturesque city that offers a mix of urban sophistication and natural beauty.
 Known for its stunning skyline, Bellevue is home to a variety of high-end shops, fine dining restaurants, and cultural attractions.
 The city is also a hub for technology and innovation, with many leading tech companies having their headquarters here.
 Nature lovers will find plenty of green spaces to explore, including the Bellevue Botanical Garden and the Mercer Slough Nature Park.
 These spots offer a peaceful retreat from the bustling city life, with trails for hiking and opportunities for bird watching.
 For those who enjoy water activities, Lake Washington provides the perfect setting for kayaking, paddleboarding, and boating.
 Bellevue's arts and culture scene is vibrant, with the Bellevue Arts Museum showcasing contemporary art and craft.
 During the summer, the city hosts the Bellevue Arts Fair, attracting artists and visitors from all over the region.
 The Meydenbauer Center is another cultural hub, hosting a variety of performances and events throughout the year.
 Shopping enthusiasts will love The Bellevue Collection, a group of interconnected malls offering everything from luxury brands to unique boutiques.
 For a more relaxed shopping experience, Old Bellevue on Main Street features charming shops and cafes in a quaint, historic setting.

-Neighbourhoods in Bellevue
+Neighbourhoods to discover in Bellevue

 Bellevue Square